-With a little up-front work, you can set up accurate insurance coverage tables that help you save time and money.
+With a little up-front work, you can set up accurate coverage tables and payment tables that help you provide patients with better insurance estimates.

 A family tradition I’ve always enjoyed is working together to solve a jigsaw puzzle.
 As a child, I was taught the steps of putting together a puzzle.
 First, you go through and pull out the border and corner pieces.
 Second, you put similarly colored border pieces together until each side of the puzzle is linked together and joined to the corner pieces.
 Third, you look for similar colors and patterns on the middle pieces and begin to attach them to the borders.
 These initial steps make it easier to work on the remaining puzzle pieces.